A dead cat bounce is a short-term asset price recovery after a significant volatile decline, followed by a continuation of the downtrend.

 Analyzing Price Movements

-In the context of financial markets, recognizing the patterns of stock price movements is crucial.
-These patterns can signal future price directions and often influence the decisions made by traders.
+Recognizing patterns in stock price movements is crucial in the context of financial markets.
+These patterns can signal future price directions and often influence traders’ decisions.

 Interpreting Stock Prices